pszrk/Crypto-Api/README.md

 to use the API, send a POST request to the '/api/stats' endpoint with a JSON object containing the 'name' parameter
 example using cURL:
 curl -X POST -H "Content-Type: application/json" -d '{"name": "bitcoin"}' http://localhost:5000/api/stats
 review the response from the API to get statistics for that cryptocurrency.

+TODO: add database to cache results of api requests